RealDekkia/fw_keyboard_breakout/readme.md

 It aims to create a more convenient way to Power up the Board compared to the small button on the PCB itself.
 It also has pins for a USB 2.0 connection, because why not?

-As of right now I'm still waiting for the PCBs to arrive, so I can't confirm it to work 100% but is far as I can tell it should be fine.

-I'll update the readme as soon they arrive.

 ![Screenshot of the rendering of the PCB](keyboardbreakout2_framework.png)

 This work is licensed under a